 Forward-looking statements are often, but not always, identified by the use of words such as "anticipate", "plan", "estimate", "intend", "believe", "expect", "will", "may", "project", "predict", "potential", "could", "might", "should", "will" and other similar expressions.
 The Corporation believes the expectations reflected in forward-looking statements and FLI are reasonable, but no assurance can be given that these expectations will prove to be correct.
 These forward-looking statements speak only to the date of this MD&A and are expressly qualified by this cautionary statement.
-Specifically, this MD&A contains forward-looking statements concerning, among other things, the timing of resuming M2 operations and repairs and replacement of the air inlet filter house, the timing of commissioning activities and damages to the M2 facility, estimated project costs, current expectation of the Corporation's inability to generate electricity (and related revenue) from its Milner operations, the Corporation's insurance coverage and claims related to the M2 incident and outlook for commodity prices and expected benefits from the CCGT expansion of M2.
+Specifically, this MD&A contains forward-looking statements concerning, among other things, the timing of commissioning activities of the CCGT expansion of M2, estimated project costs, current expectation of the Corporation's periodic outages resulting in intermittent generation of electricity (and related revenue) from its Milner operations, the Corporation's insurance coverage and claims related to the M2 incident and outlook for commodity prices and expected benefits from the CCGT expansion of M2.
 The Corporation disclaims any intention or obligation to update or revise any forward-looking statements or FLI, whether as a result of new information, future events or otherwise except as required pursuant to applicable securities laws.
 Certain information in this MD&A is FLI and is subject to important risks and uncertainties.
 The results or events predicted in this information may differ from actual results or events.

-Factors which could cause actual results or events to differ materially from current expectations include the ability of the Corporation to implement its strategic initiatives, the amount and timing of receipt of funds from insurers in relation to the non-injury fire incident at M2, the inability to repair the damage caused by the fire incident in a timely manner or at all, the availability of capital and contractors to execute its development initiatives, the availability and price of energy commodities, government and regulatory decisions including carbon pricing, power plant availability, competitive factors in the power industry, foreign exchange and tax rates, the impact of pandemics, prevailing economic conditions in the regions that the Corporation operates, operational efficiency and planned or unplanned plant outages and the other risks described herein and under the heading "Risk Factors" in the Corporation's most recently filed annual information form filled on SEDAR at www.sedar.com.
+Factors which could cause actual results or events to differ materially from current expectations include the ability of the Corporation to implement its strategic initiatives, the amount and timing of receipt of funds from insurers in relation to the non-injury fire incident at M2, the availability of capital and contractors to execute its development initiatives, the availability and price of energy commodities, government and regulatory decisions including carbon pricing, power plant availability and capacity under simple cycle or combined cycle, competitive factors in the power industry, foreign exchange and tax rates, the impact of pandemics, prevailing economic conditions in the regions that the Corporation operates, operational efficiency and planned or unplanned plant outages and the other risks described herein and under the heading "Risk Factors" in the Corporation's most recently filed annual information form filled on SEDAR+ at www.sedarplus.ca.